RussBaz/VaporHX/README.md

 #### Location

-`HXLocationHeader` is type safe constructor for a `HX-Location` response header.
+`HXLocationHeader` is a type-safe constructor for a `HX-Location` response header.
 It is the most complicated response header in my opinion.

 ```swift
 struct HXLocationHeader {